Amuzgos: Culture

 Most Amuzgo are Catholic with a significant percentage being Protestant.
 The latter phenomenon began in the 1940s with missionaries from an organization called the Instituto Lingüístico de Verano.
 Catholic churches still dominate centers of municipal seats as well as Catholic festivals and processions, such as those dedicated to patron saints, Carnival, Holy Week and All Saints' Day.
 Catholic Amuzgos maintain elements of Indigenous beliefs which are found in many festivals and other rites.
-Water figure prominently in folklore and non-Catholic rites as it is essential for survival in the mountains.
+Water figures prominently in folklore and non-Catholic rites as it is essential for survival in the mountains.
 For example, the beginning of the rainy season is marked by the feast of Saint Mark on 25 April.
 The date is also known as the "petition for thunder" for rains that will benefit the crops.
 On this date, chickens are sacrificed over a set of rocks which are said to mythically represent thunder and lightning.
 The feast of the Archangel Michael on 29 September marks the end of the rainy season as well as the harvest.
-There is animistic belief in spirits of the mountains, earth, corn, animals and other elements of nature.
+There is animistic belief in spirits of the mountains, earth, corn, animals, and other elements of nature.
 Health is considered to be more of a spiritual issue than physical, with illness mostly blamed on disharmonious actions.
 While serious cases are sent to medical facilities in large communities such as Putla and Pinotepa Nacional, most Amuzgos prefer to consult traditional healers.
 Very minor ailments such as stomach pain, colds, flu etc. are treated with herbal medicine.
 Those illnesses thought to be primarily spiritual in nature are treated by "tzan tí"(wise men) or "tzan kalwa" (shamans or witches) who can both cure and cause harm.